Gravel bikes exploded into the cycling scene in recent years.

 Planning a weekend of bikepacking?

 Want to hit some single track?
 The S-Works Diverge features plenty of tire clearance for bigger tires and Specialized’s Future Shock technology, which provides shock absorption through up to 20mm of travel in the wheel axles.

 5. Cannondale Topstone

 Go Harder on the Trails with the Kingpin Rear Suspension

 Cannondale has long been known for designing bikes with excellent ride feel.
 And that’s exactly what Cannondale has done with its Topstone Carbon gravel bike, which features its proprietary Kingpin technology.

 Kingpin is a thru-axle pivot that joins the seat tube and seat stay.
-The flexible joint acts as a shock absorber, providing up to 30mm of travel at the saddle.
-Kingpin works with what Cannondale calls flex zones in the frame that provide additional shock absorption.
+The flexible joint acts as a shock absorber, providing up to 30mm of travel at the bike saddle.
+Kingpin works with what Cannondale calls flex zones in the frame that provides additional shock absorption.